arve0/matrixscreener/README.md

 # matrixscreener #
-This is a python module for interfacing with *Leica LAS AF MatrixScreener*.
+This is a python module for interfacing with *Leica LAS AF/X Matrix Screener*.
 It can read experiments and communicate with the microscope over network.

 The module can be used to: